flexcyon/docs-en/translation-es/README/page-3.md

     - styling
 ---

-Se admiten oficialmente los siguientes plugins/snippets
+The following plugins/snippets are officially supported
 > For plugins/snippets that are not styled yet, feel free to
 > open a Pull Request/Feature Request/start a Discussion on it.